the website of Lisa Nachmias Davis, Attorney at Law

 Infoline We all know this but often forget.
 Has all kinds of information about subsidized housing etc.

-Reverse Mortgage Info Low-interest Connecticut-funded CHFA reverse annuity mortgage website info, older info sheet, fact sheet, application (Check AARP site for more on commercial mortgages)
+Reverse Mortgage Info Low-interest Connecticut-funded CHFA reverse annuity mortgage website info -- has fees ($1,500) rate (7%) and instructions on applying.
+(Check AARP site for more on commercial mortgages) Try this link for a confidential calculator.

 sharinglaw.net - disability HELPLINKS page has legal and non-legal links relating of interest to the disabled